Lasn/Reinforcement_Learning_Cart_Pole/README.md

 This project implements a CartPole simulation using Deep Q-Networks (DQN) for reinforcement learning.
 The project includes two versions of the CartPole game and their respective DQN implementations.

+- V1 Finds its balance within the frame
+- V2 Find its balance as close to the arrow as possible

 ## V1 Demo